TimKochDev/impactful-reads/README.md

 The sources below are ordered by the time I found and read them.

+Do not understand these sources as a learning guide for you!
+The goal of this repository is to enable me to revisit my most important sources and for others to understand the principles of my software engineering.

 ## Book "Dependency Injection" by Mark Seemann
 <!-- Found and read mid 2022 -->
 DI and IoC are mentioned in almost every tutorial about how to grow an application from beginner level to useful enterprise code.